-Cash flow provided by (used in) operating activities.
 Cash flows provided by operating activities were \$3.4 million in fiscal 2017.
-The provision of cash was associated mainly with \$6.4 million in increased collections on accounts receivable.
+The provision of cash included \$6.4 million in increased collections on accounts receivable.

 Cash flows provided by operating activities were \$7.2 million in fiscal 2016.
 The provision of cash was attributable to \$3.2 million in net working capital movements associated mainly with \$3.2 million in increased collections on accounts receivable.
 Working capital movements were positively impacted by \$4.1 million related to our operating loss adjusted for depreciation, amortization, share based compensation, asset write-offs and fair value adjustments, loss on disposal of property & equipment, and change in cash surrender value of company owned life insurance.